 A DUI lawyer in Rochester, IL helps defend individuals facing charges for driving while impaired by alcohol, drugs, or other substances.
-If you or someone you care about has been arrested for DUI in Rochester, IL, immediate action is critical.
-DUI charges in Illinois carry serious consequences — they can impact your freedom, your license, and your life for years.
+If you or your loved one have been arrested for DUI in Rochester, IL, you need to act quickly.
+DUI charges in Illinois are serious — the penalties can affect your freedom, your driving privileges, and your future for years to come.

-Combs Waterkotte’s Rochester, IL criminal defense lawyers are ready to step in immediately to fight for you.
-Contact us at (314) 900-HELP or fill out our online contact form for a free, confidential case review.
+Combs Waterkotte’s Rochester, IL criminal defense lawyers are prepared to act quickly and start fighting for you right away.
+Call us at (314) 900-HELP or contact us online today for a free, private consultation.

 What You’ll Learn on This Page

-• How a DUI lawyer in Rochester, IL can help you at every stage — from license suspension to courtroom defense.
+- How a DUI lawyer in Rochester, IL can help you from day one — working to protect your license and build your courtroom defense.

 Free book